-3) Athlete or athlete’s parent must provide written notice of cancellation to Team leader and Team Travel Administrator 14 days prior to an event to receive a refund.
-Cancellations via phone or voicemail will not be eligible for refunds.
+3) Athlete or athletes’ parent must provide written notice of cancellation to SVAM Team leader and Team Travel Administrator at least 14 days before an event to receive a refund.
+Cancellation via phone or voicemail will not be eligible for refund.

-4) Athlete or athlete’s parent must provide a valid credit on the Team’s Credit Card Authorization form and submit to the business office before athlete attends his/her first event.
+4) Athlete or athlete’s parent must provide a valid credit on the SVAM Team’s Credit Card Authorization form and submit it to the business office before athlete attends his/her first event.

 This authorization will remain effective while the above minor is en route to or from or involved or participating in any SVR activity, unless revoked in writing by the undersigned, and delivered to the aforesaid agent.
 If there are any changes in the status of the parent/legal guardian/other person having legal custody for the above-named minor, I understand that it is my responsibility to notify SVR of any such changes.

-The undersigned athlete and his/her parent and/or legal guardian, in signing below, hereby acknowledge and voluntarily agree as to the following:
+The undersigned athlete and his/her parent and/or legal guardian, in signing below, hereby acknowledge, and voluntarily agree to the following:

-- Our participation in the activities and services of the Team, its coaches, staff and parent volunteers are purely voluntary on their part.
+2. Our participation in the activities and services of the Team, its coaches, staff, and parent volunteers are purely voluntary on their part.

-- The Codes of Conduct do not create any legal rights or causes of action of any nature on the part of an athlete or an athlete’s parents or representatives against the Team, the Teams’ Directors and Coaches and Staff, the Managing Director of Snowsports or any parent volunteers acting on behalf the team, and they expressly waive and voluntarily relinquish any legal rights or causes of action arising out of the enforcement of the Team Codes of Conduct and disciplinary actions.
+4. The various Codes of Conduct, individually and/or collectively, do not create any legal rights or causes of action of any nature on the part of an athlete or an athlete’s parents or representatives against the Team; the Teams’ Directors, Coaches, and Staff; the Managing Director of Snowsports, or any parent volunteer acting on behalf the Team, and we (the undersigned athlete and his/her parent and/or legal guardian) expressly waive and voluntarily relinquish any legal rights or causes of action arising out of the enforcement of the Team Codes of Conduct and disciplinary actions.

-- I understand and agree that this agreement is severable and that if any clause is found to invalid, the balance of the contract will remain in effect, valid, and enforceable.
-This agreement is subject to and interpreted under the laws of the State of California.
-I agree that any action related to this agreement must be brought only in Placer County; it is the exclusive venue.
+5. I understand and agree that this Agreement is severable and that if any clause is found to invalid, the balance of the contract will remain in effect, valid, and enforceable.
+This Agreement is subject to and interpreted under the laws of the State of California.
+I agree that any action related to this Agreement must be brought, exclusively, in Placer County.

-Signature of Team Member and a Parent acknowledging agreement to every term in this Agreement is required prior to participating in any Team event.
+Signature of Team Member and a Parent/Guardian acknowledging agreement to every term in this Agreement is required prior to participating in any Team event.

-I agree to comply with the Ski Team Agreement in spirit and word.
+I agree to comply with this Squaw Valley & Alpine Meadows Ski Team Agreement in both word and spirit.